topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ## Slider

 Sliders are useful for easily changing a value of something, and have plenty of features like slow dragging and the number box.
 The only limitation is a slider can only have whole, positive integers from 0 to 999.
 They may gain support for floats and >999 later.
+For more specific numbers, use a textbox and `tonumber` the text, since`:GetTextFormattedAsInt` doesn't support yet.

 #### Creation:
 ```lua
 <slider> menu:NewSlider(<string> slider_text, <number> slider_min = 0, <number> slider_max = 100, <number> slider_start = slider_min)